celestiaorg/docs/nodes/celestia-app-docker-image.md

 # 🐳 Docker setup

 This documentation provides a step by step guide on how to start up a celestia app using a docker image.
-Docker provides a seamless setup of the celestia app in an isolated environment on your machine.
-With Docker, you do not have to worry about configuring the required dependencies, which can be a pain.
+Docker provides a seamless setup for the celestia app in an isolated environment on your machine.
+With Docker, you do not have to worry about the manual configuration of the required dependencies, which can be a pain.

-# Overview of Celestia app txsim
+# Overview of celestia app txsim
 The Celestia app txsim binary is a tool that can be used to simulate transactions on the Celestia network.
 The txsim Docker image is designed to run the txsim binary with a variety of configurable options.

 ## Prerequisites